Teamscale JavaScript Profiler

 Environment Variables

 All relevant parameters can also be set via environment variables.
-For example, instead of the parameter --collector
+For example, instead of the parameter --collector, you can define the environment variable COLLECTOR.
+Environment variables are written in UPPERCASE_LETTERS_SEPARATED_BY_UNDERSCORES.

 Instrumenter Input and Output